-A few examples these Ganesha shrines are shown below.
+A few examples of these Ganesha shrines are shown below.

-A Ganesha shrine amidst shops on busy main road
+A Ganesha shrine amidst shops on the busy main road.

-A close up of the Ganesha idol from the shrine shown in the previous image.
+A close-up of the Ganesha idol from the shrine is shown in the previous image.
 He is revered by the passersby.

 Like in Maharashtra, there are significant Ganesha temples all over the country visited by the believers, as Ganesha worship is considered to be most effective in illuminating the consciousness, and hence he is sought after and propitiated.

-Like in Maharashtra this is one among the popular pilgrimage centres of Andhra Pradesh.
+Like in Maharashtra, this is one of the popular pilgrimage centres of Andhra Pradesh.
 This is located close to Tirupati.
 This is also known as Vara Siddhi Vinayaka Temple, Kanipakkam.
-The significance of this temple is the presence of a ‘swayambhu’ idol (naturally manifested) of Lord Ganesha, inside a small well.
+The significance of this temple is the presence of a ‘Swayambhu’ idol (naturally manifested) of Lord Ganesha, inside a small well.
 The idol was found here many years back and local people claim that the idol is growing in size every year.
 Also during the monsoons water overflows from this well.
-The temple was built by Chola King in 11th Century.
+The temple was built by Chola King in the 11th Century.